 Flight Planners and Camera Parameters

 Use your system’s mission planning utility to set up the flight plan at 75% overlap.
-While the specific method will vary depending on your system, be sure you select RedEdge or Sequoia as the camera type, or directly configure the camera's overlap mode.
+It is essential that the mission planner you use supports your camera's specific parameters.
+While the specific method will vary depending on your system, be sure you select RedEdge or Sequoia as the camera type, and make sure to configure the camera's overlap mode as the trigger.